JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 - The `ConstrainedSpline` class does a least-squares fit to given data points with a chosen set of b-splines.
 Constraints can be added at any point in the domain and the class can also accommodate non-gaussian errors.
 - A `SmoothingSpline` can be used to smooth noisy data and attempt to recover the "true" underlying function.

-The `BivariateSmoothingSpline` essentially takes  (t,x,y) as input data and creates tension splines for both x, y *after* removing a mean  `ConstrainedSpline` fit from both directions.
+The `BivariateSmoothingSpline` essentially takes  (t,x,y) as input data and creates smoothing splines for both x, y *after* removing a mean  `ConstrainedSpline` fit from both directions.
 The idea is to make the data stationary and therefore treat tension parameter optimization isotropically.

 The `GPSSmoothingSpline`  inherits from `BivariateSmoothingSpline` but takes latitude and longitude as arguments, and assume the noise follows a Student's t-distribution.